AustralianAntarcticDivision/ropenblog/antarctic.md

 #### Using those environmental data: raadtools

-For Antarctic and Southern Ocean studies, it is very common to deal with satellite, model, or other environmental data.
-Such data are typically spatial or spatio-temporal in nature. [`raadtools`](https://github.com/AustralianAntarcticDivision/raadtools) is suite of functions that provide consistent access to a range of such data, and tools for working with them.
+[`raadtools`](https://github.com/AustralianAntarcticDivision/raadtools) is suite of functions that provide consistent access to a range of environmental and similar data, and tools for working with them.
 It is designed to work data collections maintained by the `bowerbird`/`blueant` packages.

 Load the package and tell it where our data collection has been stored: